ReactiveX/RxGo/README.md

 [Operator options](doc/options.md)

 ### Creating Observables
-* [Create](doc/create.md) — create an Observable from scratch by calling observer methods programmatically
+* [Create](doc/create.md) — create an Observable from scratch by calling Observer methods programmatically
-* [Defer](doc/defer.md) — do not create the Observable until the observer subscribes, and create a fresh Observable for each observer
+* [Defer](doc/defer.md) — do not create the Observable until the Observer subscribes, and create a fresh Observable for each Observer
 * [Empty](doc/empty.md)/[Never](doc/never.md)/[Thrown](doc/thrown.md) — create Observables that have very precise and limited behaviour
 * [FromChannel](doc/fromchannel.md) — create an Observable based on a lazy channel
 * [FromEventSource](doc/fromeventsource.md) — create an Observable based on an eager channel